 The scene in which Mongo knocks out a horse has a basis in reality.
 Mel Brooks' former Your Show of Shows (1950) and Caesar's Hour (1954) boss, Sid Caesar, who was a physically imposing and somewhat violent man, reported in his 1982 autobiography "Where Have I Been?" that while trail riding with his wife, her horse caused trouble and he punched it once between the eyes.
 The horse collapsed, unconscious.
 He notes that this event was Brooks' inspiration for the Mongo-vs.-horse scene.

-Dom DeLuise has claimed that the role of the director of the film-within-a-film 'The French Mistake' was originally meant to be played by actor Peter Sellers.
-But after he endured an exhaustive four-hour audition, Brooks instead cast DeLuise.
+Dom DeLuise has claimed that the role of the director of the film-within-a-film, "The French Mistake", was originally meant to be played by Peter Sellers.
+However, after Mel Brooks endured an exhaustive four-hour audition, he instead cast DeLuise.

 The name of Dom DeLuise's character "Buddy Bizarre" is a reference to the famed dance choreographer Busby Berkeley, who was renowned for staging highly elaborate and precisely-timed song and dance numbers, of which "The French Mistake" is a clear parody.